SPRAGE/kiteconnect-async-wasm/README.md

 - [ ] Add serializer structs for all kiteconnect returning datastructures
 - [ ] Reconnection mechanism

+## Attribution

+**Current Maintainer:** SPRAGE <shauna.pai@gmail.com>

+This project was originally created by Joe Paul and other contributors.
+The current version has been significantly rewritten and modernized with:
+- Complete async/await implementation
+- WASM compatibility
+- Enhanced feature flags system
+- Comprehensive documentation
+- Modern CI/CD pipeline

 ## License

 This software is released into the public domain under The Unlicense.